MicrosoftDocs/Console-Docs/docs/ecosystem-roadmap.md

 # Windows Console and Terminal Ecosystem Roadmap

-This document a high-level roadmap of the Windows Console and Windows Terminal products.
+This document is a high-level roadmap of the Windows Console and Windows Terminal products.
 It covers:

 - how Windows Console and Windows Terminal fit into the ecosystem of command-line applications across Windows and other operating systems; and